Avengers Forever: Plot summary

 Immortus sends his servant Tempus to kill an apparently critically ill Rick Jones, the possessor of the "Destiny Force", a powerful ability used during the Kree–Skrull War storyline.

 Rick is saved by Kang the Conqueror (who is destined to evolve into Immortus), who destroys Tempus and holds off Immortus' temporal army.
-The alien Kree Supreme Intelligence urges Rick to use the Destiny Force to summon aid.
+The Supreme Intelligence urges Rick to use the Destiny Force to summon aid.
 With the help of former Zodiac member Libra, Rick pulls various members of the superhero team Avengers from the past, present, and future.
 The team consists of a disillusioned Captain America, who is pulled from an adventure in which he discovers a high-ranking government official is the leader of the Secret Empire; Yellowjacket from a time when he is mentally unbalanced and unaware that he is Hank Pym; Hawkeye from just after the conclusion of the Kree–Skrull War and war against Olympus; Giant-Man (also Hank Pym) and Wasp from the present; Songbird from an unspecified time in the near future; and Captain Marvel from further in the future.

-Although these Avengers appear almost randomly selected, Libra states that they have been chosen due to his subtle awareness of the universal balance, each one fulfilling an eventually clarified role in events:
+Although these Avengers appear to have been randomly selected, Libra states that they have been chosen due to his subtle awareness of the universal balance, each one fulfilling an eventually clarified role in events: